samuong1/FinalNvidiaProject/README.md

 2. Clone this repository: git clone https://github.com/samuong1/FinalNvidiaProject.git
 3. Clone dusty_nv repository for Jetson-Inference:

-  a. git clone --recursive https://github.com/dusty-nv/jetson-inference
+  3a. git clone --recursive https://github.com/dusty-nv/jetson-inference

-  b. cd jetson-inference
+  3b. cd jetson-inference

-  c. mkdir build
+  3c. mkdir build

-  d. cd build
+  3d. cd build

-  e. cmake ../
+  3e. cmake ../

-  f.
+  3f.
 After a couple minutes, a popup for PyTorch will appear.
 Select the PyTorch option with Space, then use the arrow keys to hover over Ok.
 Press the space bar to continue.

-  g. make -j$(nproc)
+  3g. make -j$(nproc)

-  h. sudo make install
+  3h. sudo make install

-  i. sudo ldconfig
+  3i. sudo ldconfig

 4. Set the NET variable to the path of the model folder: NET=~/FinalNvidiaProject